grosser/fast_gettext/Readme.md

 It is useful in Rails plugins in the views for example.
 The second set of functions are D functions which search for string in _all_ domains.
-If there are multiple translations in different domains, it returns them in random order (depends on the Ruby hash implementation):
+If there are multiple translations in different domains, it returns them in random order (depends on the Ruby hash implementation).

 ```Ruby
 include FastGettext::TranslationMultidomain